EECS 280 Tutorials

 Right-click p1-stats in the sidebar.
 Select “Add Files”.

 Select all the starter files (Command + a).
+Your specific files may not match the image below.
 Do not select “Copy items if needed”.
+Do not select any targets.
 Click “Add”.

 You will now see your files in the sidebar.